The Pandemic Almost Crushed Us: How We Persevered

 We captured all the demand we could, experimenting with channels, offers, and niche outreach (healthcare workers, university students, and others).
 Our real estate team had the unenviable task of reconfiguring our portfolio of inventory, including ending contracts for low-performing homes and renegotiating contracts on others.
 We spoke to residents, analyzed data, and processed how the world was changing.

-An existing investor, impressed by our execution, stepped up to capitalize the company.
+An existing investor, impressed by our execution, stepped up to capitalize on the company.
 We applied for PPP, and then gave it back (there was ambiguity about which types of companies PPP was meant for), and had to do a second set of layoffs.

 We did a better job this time but it was still heartbreaking and difficult.
 We had an emotional, extended goodbye, culminating in a goodbye Zoom one afternoon.

 I didn’t expect to become teary in front of the company that day, but I worried about the wellbeing of the folks we were letting go in the midst of a pandemic.
-I could see 4 years of collective work and effort unravelling in front of my eyes.
+I could see 4 years of collective work and effort unraveling in front of my eyes.

 Nothing could prepare me for what came next.